rampatra/jbot/readme/README-Slack-JBot-2.0.0.md

 }
 ```

-All the code for your bot goes in [SlackBot](/src/main/java/me/ramswaroop/botkit/slackbot/SlackBot.java) class which
+All the code for your bot goes in [SlackBot](/src/main/java/me/ramswaroop/jbot/slackbot/SlackBot.java) class which
-extends [Bot](/src/main/java/me/ramswaroop/botkit/slackbot/core/Bot.java) from the core package.
+extends [Bot](/src/main/java/me/ramswaroop/jbot/slackbot/core/Bot.java) from the core package.
 You can have as many
-bots as you want, just make the class extend [Bot](/src/main/java/me/ramswaroop/botkit/slackbot/core/Bot.java) class
+bots as you want, just make the class extend [Bot](/src/main/java/me/ramswaroop/jbot/slackbot/core/Bot.java) class
 and it gets all the powers of a Slack Bot.

-### Building a [Slack Integration](https://api.slack.com/) with Botkit
+### Building a [Slack Integration](https://api.slack.com/) with JBot

 You can integrate your services into Slack by any of the following ways: